In Packet

 System-Provided Only

 Cannot create in_packet objects manually.
 Only available in on_packet_recv and on_packet_send callbacks.
+Both callbacks receive in_packet objects for read-only decoding.

 Methods